Elvira Chaudoir

-Elvira Concepción Josefina de la Fuente Chaudoir (born 1910 or 1911 – died January 1996) was a Peruvian socialite and a double-agent for the British Secret Intelligence Service during World War II.
+Elvira Concepción Josefina de la Fuente Chaudoir (1911 – January 1996) was a Peruvian socialite and a double-agent for the British Secret Intelligence Service during World War II.
 Chaudoir's deceptive communications to the Abwehr are credited with preventing the 11th Panzer Division from reinforcing German forces at Normandy.

 Early life

-Elvira de la Fuente was born in 1910 or 1911.
+Elvira de la Fuente was born in 1911.
 Her father was a Peruvian guano exporter and diplomat.
-She was raised in Paris, attended a private school, and spoke fluent French, English, and Spanish.
+She was raised in Paris, attended a private school, and spoke fluent French, English and Spanish.

 When she was 23, she married Jean Chaudoir.
 Unhappy in her marriage, she moved to Cannes with her girlfriend Romy Gilbey in 1938, where she socialized and gambled.
-When the Germans invaded France in 1939, Chaudoir and Gilbey fled to England.
+When the Germans invaded France in 1940, Chaudoir and Gilbey fled to England.